jpohara12/workshop/Assignment 1.md

 #### Problem Statement

 Lack of data in low income and developing countries in Sub-Sahara Africa, can create problems with the allocation of resources to fight diseases such as HIV.
-HIV

 #### Annotated Bibliography